Nikko Remigio: Professional career

 After not being selected in the 2023 NFL draft, Remigio signed with the Kansas City Chiefs as an undrafted free agent.
 He was waived/injured on August 29, 2023 and placed on injured reserve.
 The Chiefs won Super Bowl LVIII against the San Francisco 49ers.

 Remigio was waived by the Chiefs on August 27, 2024, and re-signed to the practice squad.
 On December 7, he was promoted to the active roster.
 On January 26, 2025, Remigio’s 44-yard punt return helped the Chiefs secure victory in the AFC Championship Game and return to the Super Bowl.

+Remigio made 14 appearances for Kansas City during the 2025 season, recording one reception for 21 yards while operating as the team's primary return man.
+On December 25, 2025, Remigio was placed on season-ending injured reserve due to a knee injury.

+On March 10, 2026, Remigio re-signed with the Chiefs.